Great accessible UK weekend breaks: Nottingham

 Trent River Cruises

-A popular cruise is the Afternoon Tea Cruise as this two-hour trip not only allows cruisers to see the sights along the River Trent, but it will serve you with assorted sandwiches and fresh cream cakes with your bottomless cup of tea or coffee.
+Afternoon cruises are popular and there are some which are two-hour trips that not only allow cruisers to see the sights along the River Trent, but you can be served with assorted sandwiches and fresh cream cakes with your bottomless cup of tea or coffee.

-The Nottingham Crusader boat is a fully accessible boat and is the only truly disabled friendly trip boat on the River Trent that can carry large groups of up to 40 passengers.
+There are fully accessible boats that offer truly disabled-friendly boat trips on the River Trent that can carry large groups of up to 40 passengers.

 Watch live music at the Motorpoint Arena Nottingham